salmonhabitat/data/readme.markdown

 Fields: __contact, efish, id, longpro, notes, owner, shelter, stocked, treatment, trib, type, utm_cbx, utm_cbt, utm_ctx, utm_cty, utm_tbx, utm_tby, utm_ttx, utm_tty, watershed, created_at, updated_at__

 Downloads: [JSON](http://jacques.cartodb.com/api/v2/sql?q=SELECT%20*%20FROM%20lwd), [GeoJSON](http://jacques.cartodb.com/api/v2/sql?q=SELECT%20*%20FROM%20lwd&format=geojson), [SHAPEFILE](http://jacques.cartodb.com/api/v2/sql?q=SELECT%20*%20FROM%20lwd&format=shp)

+**Temperature loggers**

+Most of Downeast Maine has been blanketed with temperature loggers thanks to Scott Craig at the MEFRO office.
+Many of these are no longer active locations, but at some point, data was collected at each point.

+**Wes Ashe Study Sites**

+Project locations for our man Wes Ashe's Masters 'First-Summer Survival and Growth of Juvenile Atlantic Salmon in Headwater Streams: Implications for Restoring Connectivity at Road Culverts'.